rschmehl/awesco.eu/content/authors/andrea-zanelli/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Andrea Zanelli holds a Bachelor's degree in Automation Engineering at Politecnico di Milano in 2012 and a Master's degree at ETH Zurich in Robotics, Systems and Control in 2015.
-He is currently pursuing his PhD under the supervision of Prof. Moritz Diehl since November 2015.
-He is working on the design and implementation of efficient and reliable numerical methods for nonlinear optimization.
-In particular, he will be focusing on topics that range from algorithms for numerical optimization on embedded devices with limited resources to applications in the control and design of airborne wind energy systems.

-Among other things, I am currently focusing on the development of inexact numerical methods and optimal control formulations that lead to increased computational efficiency of the algorithms used in embedded optimization and nonlinear nonlinear model predictive control.
+Andrea Zanelli is Marie-Skłodowska-Curie Fellow at the University of Freiburg, working with [Moritz Diehl](/authors/moritz-diehl/).
+His research is focussed on design and implementation of [efficient and reliable numerical methods for nonlinear optimization](/project/esr04/).
+His interest ranges from algorithms for numerical optimization on embedded devices with limited resources to applications in the control and design of airborne wind energy systems.
+One of his current projects is the development of inexact numerical methods and optimal control formulations that lead to increased computational efficiency of the algorithms used in embedded optimization and nonlinear nonlinear model predictive control.
+He is teaching assistant for the following courses:

-He have been helping organizing the following courses as a teaching assistant:

 * semester course on [numerical optimal control](https://www.syscop.de/teaching/ss2017/numerical-optimal-control)
 * winter school on [numerical optimal control with differential algebraic equations](https://www.syscop.de/teaching/ws2015/nocdae)
 * semester course on [numerical optimization](https://www.syscop.de/teaching/ws2015/numopt)

+In 2017 he spent 3 months as visiting PhD researcher at the Silicon Valley "flying car" start-up [Kitty Hawk](https://kittyhawk.aero/).